sara-sabr/ITStrategy/TeamMandate/ArushiProposal.md

 Also, since citizen engagement is seen as an imperative to keep pace with the technological advancement, pedagogical initiatives may be launched to support and train the citizens with the right skill-set.
 > Centres of applied sciences, or libraries assist in digital literacy/inclusion

+_Adaptability and Resilience_
+While we are thinking to disrupt the existing IT infrastructure and architecture, we should be mindful of technology-oriented strategies adopted by other nations.

+Innovation can be revolutionary and disruptive, however, with that it brings in greater risk.
+ESDC’s IT strategy such that it enables and acknowledges the risk associated with innovation.
+Funding and resources should be

+Resilience – capacity to maintain flexibility in case of future unknowns, … learn to fail …

+> European nations have regional strategies.
+Canadian government should think about the support structure it needs to create for Canadians to participate and harvest maximum benefits from global opportunities in workforce.

 ## Mandate
 Our mandate is to architect and support implementation of a secure foundation of transformational technology to fulfil ESDC’s envision of human-centric service delivery in renewed social fabric, (and forge a trust relationship among Canadians) and create a cohesive environment for participation of citizens and corporations towards mutual societal (welfare) development goals
 ~~Our mandate is to envision the role of ESDC in the fast changing landscape of social behaviour and needs, and drive human-centric service delivery through transformational technology and innovation~~